fatalxiao/js-markdown/examples/assets/MarkDown.md

 One level of indentation -- 4 spaces or 1 tab -- is removed from each line of the code block.
 For example, this:

 Here is an example of AppleScript:

+    tell application "Foo"
+        beep
+    end tell

+here is the code:

+    Here is an example of AppleScript: